 OK, so we’re comparing apples and oranges a little bit.

 One of those things is literally against the law (pirating the movie—do we really have to tell you that?).
 An open-source PIM solution is a completely legitimate option that may save you some money upfront, but in terms of labor, upkeep, customization, and more, the cost is likely to add up in the long run.

 Deciding on any PIM software takes careful consideration, so let’s walk through the pros and cons of open source vs. SaaS.
-By the end of this article, you’ll be ready to choose a PIM that will truly help your bottom line.
+By the end of this article, you’ll be ready to choose the best PIM for ecommerce—one that will truly benefit your business.

 - Maintain data consistency across multiple channels

 - Improve the accuracy of your product data

 - Enable faster and easier omnichannel marketing and sales

 - Decrease the time-to-market for your products